run2bizdocs/documentation/en-us/docs/run2biz-platform/get-started/installation-and-upgrade/perform-installation/conf-datasource-and-db.md

 differs from our documentation.

 The PostgreSQL JDBC driver download can be found at https://jdbc.postgresql.org at the downloads link.
-The driver version used by CITSmart is 4.1 build 9.3 Build 1104.
+The driver version used by 4biz is 4.1 build 9.3 Build 1104.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 [root@server /tmp]# wget https://jdbc.postgresql.org/download/postgresql-9.3-1104.jdbc41.jar